Learner drivers' insurance

 Do I need insurance when learning to drive?

 This depends on how you're learning.
-If you're only driving with a professional driving school in your instructor's car, you won't need your own policy as you'll be covered by their insurance.
+If you're only learning during driving lessons (through a professional driving school) in your instructor's car, you won't need your own policy as you'll be covered by their insurance.

 • Take out a policy in your own name.
-If you'll be driving the car the most (even if you don't drive very often), you'll be considered the main driver so will need to choose this option.
-If you'll be an occasional driver on someone else's car, you could also choose to...
+If you'll be driving the car the most, you'll be considered the main driver so will need to choose this option.
+This can be an annual policy, or temporary insurance.
+If you'll be an occasional driver in a different person's car, you could also choose to...

 • Become a named driver on someone else's policy.
 If you won't be the main driver of the car you're learning in, then you can be added as an authorised driver.